 In general, the entire IPO process takes approximately six to eight months provided that the market conditions are stable.
-The IPO process can be divided into eight phases (i) initial tasks, (ii) preparation, (iii) analyst presentation and research, (iv) ITF, (v) PDIE, (vi) launch, (vii) management roadshow and bookbuilding, and (viii) pricing, allocation and listing.
+The IPO process can be divided into eight phases: (i) initial tasks; (ii) preparation; (iii) analyst presentation and research; (iv) intention to float (hereafter ITF); (v) pre-deal investor education (hereafter PDIE); (vi) launch; (vii) management roadshow and bookbuilding; and (viii) pricing, allocation and listing.
 Subsequently, a period of stabilisation starts, during which the over-allotment option may be used.
 A detailed description of each phase is as follows: